 Strategy 1.
 The Time Audit.
 The first tool in your tool kit is the Time Audit—knowing knowing how much time you really have and how you are using it.

-The first step is to record how much non-student time you have on any given day.
-You might write down your 45 minutes for planning, 1 hour after school, and 30 minutes before school.
-Use the free download to help you along or you use a sheet of paper.
+The first step is to record how much time you have on any given day.
+You might write down your 45 minutes for driving, 1 hour after work, and 30 minutes before work.

 Then write down what you did during that time and how much time it took.
-For example, if you took 10 minutes talking about a student with a colleague, write that down.
-If you spent 20 minutes finding a resource at Teachers Pay Teachers[LINK], write it down.
+For example, if you took 10 minutes talking about a client with a colleague, write that down.
+If you spent 20 minutes finding a resource, write it down.
 Everything that takes up your time should be recorded, including the time spent checking email (5 minutes), straightening (5 minutes), cleaning (5 minutes) and so on.

 You’ll notice a pattern after you do this.
 When Emma completed the time audit, she noticed how she had wasted valuable time.